Welcome to My Love

+Reception

+Reviewing the album, Billboard stated that "Uptempo music is the forte of Miss Wilson's stylized deliveries and she sparkles on this LP," but "Miss Wilson's rendition of 'Ode to Billie Joe,' however, is completely inappropriate as she misses the entire purpose and beauty of the lyrics."

-Stephen Cook at AllMusic says the album "offers a consistent selection of high-quality standards and strong contemporary material impressively set off by Oliver Nelson's soulfully urbane arrangements."
+Stephen Cook at AllMusic said the album "offers a consistent selection of high-quality standards and strong contemporary material impressively set off by Oliver Nelson's soulfully urbane arrangements."
 Cook claims that "Wilson's smoky, whispered voice imparts just the right amount of tender drama here while Nelson's dark and restrained string charts keep things from getting syrupy," and he concludes by saying that Wilson "successfully straddled the jazz/soul divide and in the process produced one of her best albums of the 60's."

+Chart performance

+The album debuted on Billboard magazine's Top LPs chart in the issue dated February 3, 1968, peaking at No. 115 during a seventeen-week run on the chart.
+It debuted on the Billboard Hot R&B LPs chart in the issue dated March 30, 1968, peaking at No. 26 during an eight-week run on it.
+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue also dated January 27, 1968, peaking at No. 73 during a six-week run on the chart.

+Reissues

 A 1970 reissue of the album was entitled For Once in My Life and did not include the track "It Never Entered My Mind."
 In 1994, Capitol released the album on compact disc with its original title and cover, along with an additional bonus track.